danamurray/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1
 Dana Murray
-07 November 2015
+09 November 2015

 ## Introduction

 This assignment is about analyzing personal activity data recorded by an activity monitoring device from an anonymous individual during October and November 2012.
-The [raw data][1] consists of steps taken during a five minute interval, the date and the interval identifier.
+The [raw data][1] consists of three columns, the number of steps taken during a five minute interval, the date and the interval identifier.

 [1]: https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip/ "raw data"